Codes1985/isst/README.md

    measure and cannot drift apart.
 A partial segment that is a clean subset of an established lineage is therefore named into that lineage rather than being left unnamed for want of length.
-6. **Detect reassortment** — a three-stage screen flags cross-subtype (e.g.
-   H3N2 and H1N1) allele discordance, then linkage-disequilibrium departures, then within-cluster distance outliers, with optional permutation validation.
+6. **Dereplicate, then detect reassortment** — near-identical genomes are first collapsed to a single representative each (see [Dereplication](#dereplication)), so an outbreak of duplicate samples cannot inflate the statistics or clutter the output; each flagged event is later expanded back to the genomes it stands for.
+A three-stage screen then flags cross-subtype (e.g. H3N2 and H1N1) allele discordance, then linkage-disequilibrium departures, then within-cluster distance outliers, with optional permutation validation.
 The distance stage uses containment-ANI distance, so a truncated-but-identical segment no longer registers as a spurious outlier.
+Stage 0 is deterministic and runs even for a single genome; its finds are reported as a count, kept separate from the population-statistical rate of the later stages.
 7. **Persist** — sequences, signatures, and genotypes are stored in SQLite, supporting incremental ingestion of new sequences against a fixed reference clustering.
 The signature parameters are stamped on first write and validated